Free-Geek/HTML-CSS/README.md

 #### Background

 CSS is different from HTML and is written differently.
 With CSS you select what element or elements you want to change, what about them you want to change, and how to change that attribute.
-So if I want to change the background color for the `body` tag, I write:
+So if I want to change the background color for the `body` element, I write:

 ```CSS
 body {